luisspassos/worldtrip/README.md

 &nbsp;

-## 💻 O que tem no projeto?
+## 💻 What's in the project?

-* Design completo usando completamente o Charka UI, também com sua versão responsiva.
+Design complete using completely the Chakra UI, too with your responsive version.

+* Complete design using Chakra UI completely, also with its responsive version.
-* Slides usando Swiper.
+* Slides using Swiper.

 &nbsp;

-## 👨🏻‍💻 Funcionalidades desenvolvidas por mim
+## 👨🏻‍💻 Features developed by me

-* Criação de Fake API com MirajeJS.
+* Fake API creation with MirajeJS.

 &nbsp;